EmmnauelPure0x1/Engineering_74_Business_week/Business_week/day3/criticalThinking.md

 - If someone opposes your facts, ask for their counter facts
 - Are they biased?

-The Art of Persuasion -- (find Books)
+#### The Art of Persuasion
-- Constructing arguments
+- Constructive arguments
-- Listening !!! - Makes the other person feel listend to, opinion valued
+- Listening: Makes the other person feel listend to, opinion valued.
-- Appealing to their Ego
+- Appealing to individual's Ego

-####Pillars of Rhetoric
+#### Pillars of Rhetoric
 __Ethos:__
 - Appealing through authority.